 Don't leave without tasting: The horchata, a refreshing rice water drink with hints of cinnamon that's popular in Latin American cultures.
 It'll cool you down perfectly after tasting La Banqueta's killer hot sauces.

 This place sets the standard for authentic, street-style tacos and its popularity shows.
-You'll find a daily crowd of enthusiasts waiting to get their hands on some tacos before they even open and their simple menu – just 6 meat options – keeps the lines moving quickly.
+You'll find a daily crowd of enthusiasts waiting to get their hands on some tacos before they even open and their simple menu – just six meat options makes ordering easy.

 Don't leave without tasting: The elote (street corn) from the man who sets up shop daily just outside the taco window.
 Order it with the works – mayonnaise, hot sauce, butter and sour cream – while you're waiting for your tacos.

 Pump gas and grab some tacos while you're at it.
-The taco stand is attached to a gas station and massive convenience store and you'll find the order window just to the side of a generous covered patio.
-The line moves quickly and you won't go wrong with ordering a street-style corn in a cup from the vendor just steps from the window.
+The street taco stand is attached to a gas station and massive convenience store and you'll find the order window just to the side of a covered patio.
+They're also open 24 hours so you can feed your taco cravings any time of day.